jamessouth/paint-demo/art.md

 import '../css/demo.scss';

 if (CSS.paintWorklet) {
-  CSS.paintWorklet.addModule('./demo.min.js');//not imported so won't be picked up by webpack } else {
+  //not imported so won't be picked up by webpack, which is ok CSS.paintWorklet.addModule('./demo.min.js');
+} else {
   import(/* webpackChunkName: "css-paint-polyfill" */ 'css-paint-polyfill').then(() => {
     CSS.paintWorklet.addModule('./demo.min.js');